gblues/libretro-build-wiiu/README.md

 This is a custom Ubuntu container that contains the legacy version of devkitpro needed to build the Wii U targets.

-The actual toolchain comes from [this repo](https://github.com/libretro/libretro-toolchains) instead of the current devkitpro container.
+The actual toolchain comes from archived packages in the `toolchain` directory.